Twometer/fibers/README.md

 # ⚡ Fibers

-Fibers is a fast and simple message queue and relay server for JSON messages.
+Fibers is a fast and simple message bus and relay server for JSON messages.

 ## Repository layout